 This is the essence of what and how you communicate virtually.
 Are you confident or hesitant?
 Are you prepared or perplexed?
-Performance is the third P we believe here at Virtual Presentations Institute to complete your virtual effectiveness.
+Performance is the third P we believe in here at Virtual Presentations Institute to complete your virtual effectiveness.

 This is where in-person and virtual presentations intersect.
-Your performance is primarily determined by your preparation and practice.
-A pro never "wings it," although some people are so prepared and practice that it looks effortless.
-There are many things you don't control, but how well you prepare (determining your objectives, crafting your message, and perfecting your platform technology skills) and practice (rehearsals and run-throughs are two things you completely control.
+Your preparation and practice primarily determine your performance.
+A pro never "wings it," and some people are so prepared and practiced that it looks effortless.
+There are many things you don't control, but how well you prepare (determining your objectives, crafting your message, and perfecting your platform technology skills) and practice (rehearsals and run-throughs, are two things you completely control.